-- 1.1 This Code of Conduct has been adopted to assist Councillors in meeting their responsibilities, by setting down the standards of conduct for Councillors in the City of Glen Eira so as to ensure that the conduct of Councillors is legal, ethical and appropriate at all times. - 1.2 As the performance of Council and the wellbeing of the Glen Eira community are directly affected by the conduct of the City's elected Councillors, the community is entitled to expect that:- - 1.2.1 the business of Council is conducted with efficiency, impartiality transparency and integrity; - 1.2.2 Councillors obey the spirit and letter of the law in particular, the provisions of relevant statutes, regulations, local laws and instruments; and - 1.2.3 responsibility to the community is always to be given absolute priority over the private interests of Councillors. - 1.3 This Code is Adopted by Council as required by the Local Government Act 1989 ("the Act") and is binding on all Councillors. - 1.4 In accordance with section 63 of the Act, a person elected to be a Councillor is not capable of acting as a Councillor until the person has taken the oath of office specified in the Act and read this Code and made a declaration stating that they will abide by the Code.
+- 1.1 This Code of Conduct (the Code) has been adopted as required by the Local Government Act 1989 (the Act) and is binding on all Councillors. to assist Councillors in meeting their responsibilities, by setting down the It mandates standards of conduct for Councillors in the City of Glen Eira so as to ensure that the conduct of Councillors is legal, ethical and appropriate at all times. - 1.2 As the performance of Council and the wellbeing of the Glen Eira community are directly affected by the conduct of the City's elected Councillors, the community is entitled to expect that:- - 1.2.1 the business of Council is conducted with efficiency, impartiality transparency and integrity; - 1.2.2 Councillors obey the spirit and letter of the law in particular, the provisions of relevant statutes, regulations, local laws and instruments; and - 1.2.3 responsibility to the community is always to be given absolute priority over the private interests of Councillors. - 1.3 This Code is Adopted by Council as required by the Local Government Act 1989 ("the Act") and is binding on all Councillors. - 1.41.2 In accordance with section 63 of the Act, a person elected to be a Councillor is not capable of acting as a Councillor until the person has taken the oath of office specified in the Act and read this Code and made a declaration stating that they will abide by the Code.

-2 INTRODUCTION: THE FRAMEWORK FOR GOOD GOVERNANCE
+2 INTRODUCTION: THE COUNCIL'S FRAMEWORK FOR GOOD GOVERNANCE